Line 5 Eglinton: Eglinton Maintenance and Storage Facility

 A maintenance and storage facility is required for Line 5, given the new technology employed, track gauge and the number of vehicles ordered.
 The Eglinton Maintenance and Storage Facility will have storage for 162 Flexity Freedom LRT vehicles and have extensive maintenance facilities to keep them running smoothly.
-The facility is being built near the line's western terminus at Mount Dennis station on lands formerly occupied by Kodak's Toronto campus and near the Mount Dennis bus garage.
+The facility is located near the line's western terminus at Mount Dennis station on lands formerly occupied by Kodak's Toronto campus and near the Mount Dennis bus garage.